ICD-11: Sexual health

 Conditions related to sexual health is a new chapter in the ICD-11.
 The WHO decided to put the sexual disorders in a separate chapter due to "the outdated mind/body split".
 A number of ICD-10 categories, including sex disorders, were based on a Cartesian separation of "organic" (physical) and "non-organic" (mental) conditions.
-As such, the sexual dysfunctions that were considered non-organic were included in the mental disorder chapter, while those that were considered organic were for the most part listed in the chapter on diseases of the genitourinary system.
-In the ICD-11, the brain and the body are seen as an integrate whole, with sexual dysfunctions considered to involve an interaction between physical and psychological factors.
-Thus, the organic/non-organic distinction was abolished.
+Those sexual dysfunctions classified as "non-organic" were included in the mental disorder chapter, while those classified as "organic" were for the most part listed in the chapter on diseases of the genitourinary system.
+The ICD-11 abolishes this separation, instead regarding sexual dysfunctions as involving an interaction between physical and psychological factors.

 Sexual dysfunctions

 Regarding general sexual dysfunction, the ICD-10 has three main categories: Lack or loss of sexual desire, Sexual aversion and lack of sexual enjoyment, and Failure of genital response.
 The ICD-11 replaces these with two main categories: Hypoactive sexual desire dysfunction and Sexual arousal dysfunction.
 The latter has two subcategories: Female sexual arousal dysfunction and Male erectile dysfunction.
 The difference between Hypoactive sexual desire dysfunction and Sexual arousal dysfunction is that in the former, there is a reduced or absent desire for sexual activity.
 In the latter, there is insufficient physical and emotional response to sexual activity, even though there still is a desire to engage in satisfying sex.
 The WHO acknowledged that there is an overlap between desire and arousal, but they are not the same.
 Management should focus on their distinct features.

 The ICD-10 contains the categories Vaginismus, Nonorganic vaginismus, Dyspareunia, and Nonorganic dyspareunia.
 As the WHO aimed to steer away from the aforementioned "outdated mind/body split", the organic and nonorganic disorders were merged.
 Vaginismus has been reclassified as Sexual pain-penetration disorder.
 Dyspareunia has been retained.
 A related condition is Vulvodynia, which is in the ICD-9, but not in the ICD-10.
 It has been re-added to the ICD-11.

 Sexual dysfunctions and Sexual pain-penetration disorder can be coded alongside a temporal qualifier, "lifelong" or "acquired", and a situational qualifier, "general" or "situational".
 Furthermore, the ICD-11 offers five aetiological qualifiers, or "Associated with..." categories, to further specify the diagnosis.
 For example, a woman who experiences sexual problems due to adverse effects of an SSRI antidepressant may be diagnosed with "Female sexual arousal dysfunction, acquired, generalised" combined with "Associated with use of psychoactive substance or medication".